nervous-inhuman/mac-battery-exporter/readme.md

 2. Install the dependencies via `pip install -r requirements.txt`

 ## Usage
+This exporter will only work on *macOS 10.15 Catalina* and later, due to the `-json` option in `system_profiler` not being available for the previous macOS releases.

+On the macOS device, run the following command:
 `python3 mac_battery_exporter.py`

 ## Prometheus Configuration
 Add the following to your `prometheus.yml`: